mr-possible/my_portfolio/content/projects.md

 Skills: NodeJS, ReactJS, Websockets, Solidity, Postgres.

-A full stack decentralised application (dApp) that simulates voting process done without the compromise of user's data.
+This was my MSc thesis and final MSc project - A full stack decentralised application (dApp) that simulates voting process done without the compromise of user's data.
 There are two services running namely - the admin service and the voting service.
 I am using Postgres to store user information in a hashed format.
 User is getting authenticated using JWT tokens.

 [Github Link](https://github.com/mr-possible/ipl-dashboard)